 Shonda Rhimes, Producer/Writer

-Rimes is the creative force behind not one, not two, but three hit television shows: “Grey’s Anatomy,” “Scandal,” and “How to Get Away with Murder.”
+Rimes is the creative force behind not one, not two, but three hit television shows: "Grey's Anatomy," "Scandal," and "How to Get Away with Murder," and Netflix's highest viewed series, "Bridgerton."
 In her speech at the 2014 Dartmouth College commencement, she delivered a rallying call to her young audience:

 "I want my daughters to see me and know me as a woman who works.
 I want that example set for them.
 I am a better mother for it.
 The woman I am because I get to run Shondaland, because I get to write all day, because I get to spend my days making things up, that woman is a better person —and a better mother.
 Because that woman is happy.
 That woman is fulfilled.
 That woman is whole."

 The music industry's highest earning woman, Queen Bey is also a savvy businessperson, pop culture icon and the woman President Obama called an ideal role model for his daughters.
 "We have to teach our boys the rules of equality and respect," she says, "so that as they grow up gender equality becomes a natural way of life.
 And we have to teach our girls that they can reach as high as humanly possible."

 Back in 1978, James MacGregor Burns coined the phrase "transformational leadership," describing a process in which leaders and followers raise each other to "higher levels of motivation and morality."
 By focusing on substance, he suggested, transformational leaders improve the level of human conduct and ultimately empowers others.